juliano/juliano.github.io/_posts/2019-11-29-quill-ndbc-postgres-a-new-async-module.md

 ## Motivation

 Quill has an asynchronous module called `quill-async` which provides support to MySQL and Postgres databases.
-This module is built on top of [mauricio/postgresql-async](https://github.com/mauricio/postgresql-async): a [Netty](https://netty.io/) based, database drivers for Postgre and MySQL written in Scala.
+This module is built on top of [mauricio/postgresql-async](https://github.com/mauricio/postgresql-async): a [Netty](https://netty.io/) based, database drivers for Postgres and MySQL written in Scala.
 It is a great solution, and we have been using it for a while now.

 But all of sudden, [this issue appeared](https://github.com/getquill/quill/issues/1178):